OpenEvalProject/evals/manuscripts/elife-36826/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/36826/elife-36826-fig5-v1.jpg)

-**Figure 5.:** A) and BHLHE40 (B) in livers of rats subjected to fasting and refeeding.Sixteen male rats (age 2–3 months) were fasted for 48 hr.
+**Figure 5.:** Sixteen male rats (age 2–3 months) were fasted for 48 hr.
 Six hours prior to sacrifice, eight rats received an intraperitoneal injection of 20 mg/kg rapamycin, and the other eight received vehicle.
 Four of the animals in the treated and untreated groups continued to fast, and the other four rats were refed a high-carbohydrate diet as described in Materials and methods.
 After 6 hr, the rats were sacrificed, and livers were homogenized.
 Equal amounts of total RNA from the livers of the four rats in each group were pooled and subjected to quantitative RT-PCR.
 Each bar represents the amount of mRNA relative to that of the vehicle-treated fasted group, which was defined as 1.0.
 Ct values for BHLHE40 and SREBP-1c in the fasted and vehicle treated group were 24.0 and 23.7, respectively.

 The finding that rapamycin inhibits insulin induction of BHLHE40 mRNA raised the possibility that rapamycin blocks insulin induction of SREBP-1c mRNA by blocking induction of BHLHE40.
 To test this hypothesis, we treated fresh rat hepatocytes with or without rapamycin, stimulated them with insulin and then measured the levels of mRNAs encoding BHLHE40 and SREBP-1c (Figure 6).
 In the absence of rapamycin, insulin induced the BHLHE40 mRNA, and this induction was partially blocked by rapamycin.
 Infection with Lenti-B40, a recombinant lentivirus encoding BHLHE40, raised the level of BHLHE40 mRNA in the absence of insulin and prevented the rapamycin-mediated reduction of BHLHE40 mRNA in the presence of insulin (Figure 6A).
 As shown in Figure 6B, insulin induction of SREBP-1c mRNA was inhibited by rapamycin, and this inhibition persisted even when BHLHE40 mRNA was restored with Lenti-B40.
 These results indicate that mTORC1 plays two independent roles in the insulin-mediated induction of SREBP-1c mRNA, one pertaining to BHLHE40 and the other directly affecting SREBP-1c.